 Note: conpal LAN Crypt does not allow any update intervals shorter than 15 minutes.
-If the option is set to "0", policy update is disabled.
+If this option is set to not configured, policy files are not updated automatically.

 4.1.16 Silent mode if user profile is missing

 If the default setting applies, conpal LAN Crypt shows an error message, if the system does not find a user profile.